Getting the Search functionality right for any ecommerce website got to be one of the biggest challenge for the dev team.

 Despite this, a large number of e-commerce website ignore the importance of the getting the search results right.
 In all fairness, this is not an easy thing to get it right, the biggest example is Yahoo and Bing still haven’t got the search functionality right despite being very large billion dollar companies with thousands of employees.
 Any dev team may require hundreds and thousands of hours just to write a basic search algorithm from the scratch, and it could be fruitless at the end.
 In order to avoid this huge time wasting activities for any ecommerce sites is to use the off the shelf solutions search solutions and usually which comes in “plug and play format” or widely known as extension.

-We researched so many search solution for Magento CMS but didn’t find the right solution until someone recommended to try Sphinx search by Mirasvit.
+We researched so many search solution for Magento CMS but didn’t find the right solution until someone recommended to try Sphinx search.
 It is a combination of 3 different modules, Search Autocomplete, Search Spell-correction and Advanced Sphinx search Pro.

 In their own word: